prody/ProDy-website/tutorials/watfinder_tutorial/singlePDB.rst

    :scale: 60 %

-Based on the results we can see that there is one residue, GLU23, which participate often in the interactions with water molecules.
+Based on the results we can see that there is one residue, GLU23, which participates often in the interactions with water molecules.